rodrigoolmos/tfm/README.md

 # tfm
-this repository contains all the TFM documents and programs
+This repository contains all the TFM documents and programs.

-There are different hardware implementations based on a hardware accelerator based on “Boosting” type decision trees trained with lightgbm and converted to hardware with vitis hls and its subsequent implementation with vivado.
+There are different hardware implementations based on a hardware accelerator that uses “Boosting” type decision trees, trained with LightGBM and converted to hardware using Vitis HLS, followed by subsequent implementation with Vivado.

 hardware implementations: